timcera/cltoolbox/docs/index.rst

 cltoolbox
 =========

-This is the home page for cltoolbox.  cltoolbox is a command line program and Python library to work with time-series.
+This is the home page for cltoolbox.  cltoolbox is a Python library to easily setup and use a command line interface (CLI) for a Python script.

-cltoolbox should work with Python 3.6+.
+cltoolbox should work with Python 3.7+.

 Table of Contents
 -----------------